 As for Bill 10 we do not oppose target benefit plans.
 We see the value of target benefit plans in small workplaces, where a defined benefit pension is difficult to establish.
 However, we do not believe that the employers without workplace benefit plans are just waiting around for the target benefit options.
 If employers wanted to provide pensions to their employees, they would have at least introduced a defined benefit contribution plan.
-Employers who currently sponsor defined contribution plans are very unlikely to go through the administrative difficulties of converting a defined contribution plan.
+Employers who currently sponsor defined contribution plans are very unlikely to go through the administrative difficulties of converting a defined contribution plan to a targeted benefit plan.